|This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 817999|

 BIOFIT Case Study: Co-feeding of pyrolysis oil in a fossil refinery to produce green transport fuels

-Together with project partners TFMC and BTG, the co-feeding of pyrolysis oil in the FCC (Fluid Catalytic Cracker) of a Total refinery will be investigated.
-This way, green, second-generation (advanced) transportation fuels can be produced.
-BIOFIT partners BEST and CERTH will work respectively on the supply chain and the environmental assessment.
+Together with project partners TFMC and BTG, the co-feeding of pyrolysis oil in the FCC (Fluid Catalytic Cracker) of a Total refinery has been investigated.
+This way, green, second-generation (advanced) biofuels can be produced.
+BIOFIT partners BEST and CERTH have worked respectively on the supply chain and the environmental assessment.